Kabbalah: Conservative, Reform and Reconstructionist Judaism

 The Reconstructionist movement, under the leadership of Arthur Green in the 1980s and 1990s, and with the influence of Zalman Schachter Shalomi, brought a strong openness to Kabbalah and hasidic elements that then came to play prominent roles in the Kol ha-Neshamah siddur series.

+Antinomian Kabbalah

+Antinomian strands of Kabbalah reject or invert normal religious principles as a way of attempting purification.
+In these frameworks, transgression or sin itself is viewed as a spiritual necessity, capable of unleashing hidden divine sparks trapped in impure realms.
+The most prominent antinomian movements within Judaism were the Sabbateans and the Frankists.
+Followers of Sabbatai Zevi believed that the coming of the messiah rendered Jewish commandments obsolete, with some sects engaging in ritualistic violations of the Law.
+Many of his adherents continued to view his actions as part of a hidden divine plan.
+In the 18th century, Jacob Frank pushed this theology further, advocating explicitly for "redemption through sin," such as ritualized orgies and incest.
+Eventually, the Frankists were encouraged to mass convert into Catholicism.
+These movements were widely condemned as heretical but demonstrate the extent to which mystical ideas could support radical or subversive, reinterpretations of Jewish life.

 Contemporary study

 Teaching of classic esoteric kabbalah texts and practice remained traditional until recent times, passed on in Judaism from master to disciple, or studied by leading rabbinic scholars.
 This changed in the 20th century, through conscious reform and the secular openness of knowledge.
-In contemporary times kabbalah is studied in four very different, though sometimes overlapping, ways:
+In contemporary times kabbalah is studied in four very different, though sometimes overlapping, ways.